 - Earn certifications: Pursue certifications in HR areas such as SHRM-CP or PHR.
 Additionally, take online courses to build skills and prove your commitment to continuous learning.

-- Gain experience tHRough internships: Internships, whether paid or unpaid can provide valuable practical experience.
+- Gain experience through internships: Internships, whether paid or unpaid can provide valuable practical experience.
 Include any relevant work, even if it wasn’t a formal job.

 - Join HR organizations or clubs: Participate in HR clubs or professional societies like SHRM.
 This offers networking opportunities, resources, and experiences to enhance your resume.